eshu-bade/portfolio/README.md

-Here’s the **README** draft format with the specific sections directly included for your convenience:

----

-# React Project with Vite
+# Portfolio: React Project with Vite

 This project is a **React** application bootstrapped with **Vite**.
 It offers a fast development environment and optimized build for production.